IsuruBoyagane15/java-client-kafka/README.md

 # java_client_kafka
-Java client application to communicate with Kafka server

-Java client applications designed to achieve consensus amoung each other using Kafka messaging.
+Java client application to communicate with Kafka server and achieve consensus amoung several indtances using Kafka messaging.

-Some of consenesus usecases like leader eleciton, distrinuted locking are implemented.
+Consenesus usecases like leader eleciton, distributed locking are implemented here .